darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 You can play 888poker tournaments by friends on mobile or Desktop.

 What I plan is a weekly tournament on Saturday with 10 seats and a final tournament on the last sunday of the month with the 4 winners of the weekly tournamnent plus the two best second placed players, which would make a final table of 6 seats.
-To qualify for the final table you have to end the weekly tournament at least as second.
-We have then 8 participants and the nineth participant could be the best third place of the weekly tournaments, i.e. stack size before he was beaten.
+To qualify for the final table you have to win a weekly tournament or be one of the two best second places.

+If we want the final table to have 10 seats we could take the first 2 places of the weekly tournaments, plus the two best second places of a weekly tournament.

 An idea would be to livestream the final tournament on the Decred Youtube-Channel to even more raise the awareness.